-We focus our research and product development on treatments for rare genetically defined diseases.
+Some of our most advanced programs focus on treatments for rare genetically defined diseases.
 Our projections of both the number of people who have these diseases, as well as the subset of people with these diseases who have the potential to benefit from treatment with product candidates we may develop, are based on estimates.
 These estimates may prove to be incorrect and new studies may change the estimated incidence or prevalence of these diseases.
 The number of patients in the United States, Europe, and elsewhere may turn out to be lower than expected, and patients may not be amenable to treatment with our products, or may become increasingly difficult to identify or gain access to, all of which would adversely affect our business, financial condition, results of operations, and prospects.